Lump-of-Coal/ZeldaClassic/README.md

 Zelda Classic is an engine for making games similar to the original Famicom/NES 'Legend of Zelda' title from 1986, but can be used to create anything from that to a wholly custom game engine , much like commercial software such as PICO-8 or Gamemaker.
 The packages include the custom, C, C, Pascal, and Ruby-inspired, powerful scripting language: ZScript, that allows you to directly modify the game engine to the limits of your imagination, creativity, and programming expertise.

+Originally created in 1999 by Jeremy (a.k.a.
+Phantom Menace) Craner as an experiment in C-, Zelda Classic evolved into a much beloved game engine that allows its users to create custom NES/Famicom to SNES/SFC style action RPG games, on par with many released commercially.
+Now it is open source, updated for modern hardware, and you too can now benefit from it, creating anything from a hobbyist bit of fun, to a fully commercial title!

-To learn more about Zelda Classic, and to download over 21 years of existing Quests (our term for custom games), please vitit our website at:: [zeldaclassic.com](https://zeldaclassic.com)
+To learn more about Zelda Classic, or to download over 21 years of existing 'Quests' (our term for custom games), please vitit our website at:: [zeldaclassic.com](https://zeldaclassic.com)

 To get the latest release versions and builds of our software, check out the Releases section on GitHub, or visit us at:
 [Latest Downloads](https://www.zeldaclassic.com/downloads/)